Mariana Callejas: Agents of the DINA

 In addition to participating in the 1974 attack in Buenos Aires that ended the life of Prats, Callejas accompanied her husband on other missions, particularly one in Mexico the following year.

 Callejas traveled, under her DINA alias, to Mexico City in early 1975 on a mission to eliminate opponents of Pinochet.
 Among the objectives were Allende's widow Hortensia Bussi, the socialist Carlos Altamirano, and the communist Volodia Teitelboim, but the mission turned out to be a complete fiasco.
 They did not hit their targets, and almost exploded the mobile home in which they were traveling with Virgilio Paz, an anti-Castro Cuban.

 She also accompanied Townley in the operation to assassinate Orlando Letelier and his secretary Roni Moffit on 21 September 1976 in Washington.
 It would be for this crime that Townley would fall into the hands of American justice.
 He was handed over in Chile in April 1978 and taken out of the country by FBI agents.
 This also ended the idyll of Callejas with the military junta.

+In a U.S. Department of Justice affidavit from August 1991, U.S. Justice Department attorney Eric B. Marcy noted that between the years 1982 and 1990, she provided numerous "confession letters" which “were prepared by Townley prior to his expulsion from Chile in order to protect him from the fugitives Manuel Contreras and Pedro Espinoza and to protect his expulsion from Chile.”
+In a letter from March 1978, her husband wrote that their DINA missions were carried out by "following orders from Gen. Contreras."